rikharink/keywordblocker/README.md

 ## Build instructions

-- checkout the repository and run npm install
+-   checkout the repository and run yarn install
 -   npm run dev will build a development version of the extension in the dist folder
 -   npm run dist will build the release version

 Note:

 -   Due to a bug in html-webpack-plugin injected paths to the stylesheets will have a backslash instead to a forward slash.
 This will lead to problems when running the plugin on firefox.
 -   If you build on Mac/Linux/Windows Subsystems for Linux it will work as expected